holepunchto/hypercore/README.md

 ```
 {
-  compat: false,  // Whether the manifest has a single singer whose public key is the key
+  compat: false,  // Whether the manifest has a single signer whose public key is the key
-  version,        // Manifest version if the manifest argument is the public key of a single singer
+  version,        // Manifest version if the manifest argument is the public key of a single signer
-  namespace       // The signer namespace if the manifest argument is the public key of a single singer
+  namespace       // The signer namespace if the manifest argument is the public key of a single signer
 }
 ```